 At first glance, “fake,” “faux,” and “fantasy” might seem like different words for the same thing.
 However, they are really quite different.

-To us, fake means mass produced, artificial materials and may or may not look real.
+To us, fake means something mass produced, maybe using artificial materials and which may or may not look real.
 Fake implies a certain cheapness of production.
 Examples would be fake wood furniture where the surface peels off after a while, or fake stone where the design is repetitious and you can see the seams.
-Or laminate butcher block counter tops where the picture wears off as the surface wears away.
+Or laminate butcher block counter tops the picture wears off as the surface wears away.
 We think even real plastic is preferable to fake anything and that is saying something.
 We usually avoid plastic like the plague.